thunderrabbit/barefoot_rob/content/events/2022/08/14mt-mitake-barefoot-hike-and-rengeshoma-flower-viewing.en.md

 By joining the event you agree that safety is your own responsibility.
 You are welcome to wear shoes anytime you need to.

-I will be there, rain or shine.
-Bare feet are waterproof. ;-) I always recommend self care, so if it’s too hot or humid for you, no pressure to join this time.
+I always recommend self care, so if it’s too hot or humid for you, no pressure to join this time.
 I look forward to seeing you at a future event!